Places for People Leisure Management Ltd Privacy Notice

 Who Are We?

-This privacy notice (the “Privacy Notice”) applies to all personal information processing activities carried out by Places for People Leisure.
+This privacy notice (the “Privacy Notice”) applies to all personal information processing activities carried out by Places for People Leisure Management Ltd.

-Our principal address is 80 Cheapside, London EC2V 6EE but you can search for your local centre here: https://www.placesforpeopleleisure.org/find-centre/
+Our principal address is 305 Grays Inn Rd, London WC1X 8QR but you can search for your local centre here: www.placesleisure.org/find-centre

-Places for People Leisure are part of Places for People Group.
-More information about the Places for People Group can be found at https://www.placesforpeople.co.uk and by clicking on ‘About Us’.
+Places for People Leisure Management Ltd are part of Places for People Group.
+More information about the Places for People Group can be found at www.placesforpeople.co.uk and by clicking on ‘About Us’.

 We respect individuals’ rights to privacy and to the protection of personal information.
 The purpose of this Privacy Notice is to explain how we collect and use personal information in connection with our business.